 The main role of the Board Audit Committee is to provide independent oversight of the Bank's financial reporting and internal control systems to ensure that checks and balances within the Bank are in place.
 The Committee also reviews the performance and findings of the internal and external auditors, findings of the regulatory authorities, and recommends appropriate remedial action.
 The Committee has direct access to the Company's internal and external auditors.
-In the year 2022, the Members of this Committee were Ms. Susan Kasinga (Chairperson), Mr. Abdelkabir Bennani and Ms. Eunice Mbogo.
+In the year 2023, the Members of this Committee were Mr. Kennedy Wanderi (Chairperson), Mr. Abdelkabir Bennani, Ms. Eunice Mbogo (resigned 12th June 2023) and Ms. Nita Shah.